diyscif/diyscif/scif-thesis.md

 Most countries keep their specifications for these secure facilities secret.
-The United States, however, have published comprehensive information on their engineering practices under Intelligence Community Directive (ICD) 705 "Sensitive Compartmeneted Information Facilities" and its associated technical specifications.
+The United States, however, have published comprehensive information on their engineering practices under Intelligence Community Directive (ICD) 705 "Sensitive Compartmented Information Facilities" and its associated technical specifications.
 In this paper, ICD 705 will be supplemented by private contractors' informational material, documents released under the Freedom of Information Act (FOIA), leaked documents, and scientific literature to create a comprehensive picture of the current state of the art and give an outlook on future improvements.

-# Information Security - Ideal State
+# Information Security - Ideal State and Practical Tradeoffs

 A communication link or room is considered secure if information travelling through it cannot be intercepted by unauthorized parties.
 This is a theoretical